vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bhadrabāhu

-The Kalpas¯utra of Bhadrabāhu, edit. with an Intr., Notes, and a
+The Kalpasūtra of Bhadrabāhu, edit. with an Intr., Notes, and a

 Prakrit–Sam. skrit glossary by Hermann Jacobi.
 Leipzig 1879 (Nachdruck